 At the time of writing, users with Chinese phone numbers who type the word 黑人, “Black person,” into the search bar of the WeChat sticker gallery will get 65 results.
-Roughly a quarter of these results employ elements of blackface, originally a mid-19th century, US theater tradition where White actors put on dark makeup to play Black people in minstrel shows.
-Aside from blackening the face, these “comedic” imitations depended on exaggerating features associated with Black people, such as large lips and eyes, as well as stereotyped Black behaviors: lazy and ignorant, or alternatively, a menace to White people.
+Roughly a quarter of these results employ elements of blackface, originally a mid-19th century, US theater tradition where White actors put on dark makeup to play black people in minstrel shows.
+Aside from blackening the face, these “comedic” imitations depended on exaggerating features associated with black people, such as large lips and eyes, as well as stereotypes like being lazy and ignorant, or alternatively, a menace to white people.

-In the US, these dehumanizing portrayals were replicated in film, advertisement, and cartoons, where they helped desensitized White audiences to the systematic oppression of Black people.
-In China, WeChat stickers that borrow from blackface have achieved a similar end, according to Kaia Niambi Shivers, a New York University professor researching Black representation in media: They “relocate” blackface imagery and “normalize racism.”
+In the US, these dehumanizing portrayals were replicated in film, advertisement, and cartoons, where they helped desensitized white audiences to systematic oppression.
+In China, WeChat stickers that borrow from blackface have achieved a similar end, according to Kaia Niambi Shivers, a New York University professor researching black representation in media: They “relocate” blackface imagery and “normalize racism.”

 How normalized?
-While researching, I did not come across any Chinese-language source that considers these stickers to be racist towards Black people.
+While researching, I did not come across any Chinese-language source that considers these stickers to be racist.
 Tencent, the makers of WeChat, did not respond to a request for comment, but sticker creators have previously defended their adoption of blackface imagery.
 Artist MisaChan, creator of a 16-sticker set called “Black Person Stickers” (黑人表情), writes in the description “[The character’s] name is 黑子 [the characters for “black” and “child”].
 In Cantonese, 黑子 means bad luck.
-Also, the Black people stickers popular these days are pretty funny, so I drew some; there’s no racial discrimination.”
+Also, the black people stickers popular these days are pretty funny, so I drew some; there’s no racial discrimination.”

 Similar language is used in a WeChat article about Black WeChat stickers called “This Race is Naturally Dramatic.”
-The author BiuBiu在英国, who identifies as an international student in the UK, appends to the end of the story a short P.S. about prejudice: “Note: this isn’t racial discrimination; this is racial worship.”
+The author BiuBiu在英国, who identifies as an international student in the UK, appends a short P.S. about prejudice: “Note: this isn’t racial discrimination; this is racial worship.”

-The closest things to a critical examination of these emojis are a 2016 article in The Beijinger about inappropriate WeChat emojis, and a “comedic” WeChat article written in Chinese called “My White Friend Says: ‘Black People Question Question Question’ Stickers Are Racial Discrimination,” which reinterprets the author’s White friend’s reaction to Black people stickers as outrage that there weren’t enough White people stickers.
+The closest things to a critical examination of these emojis are a 2016 article in the Beijinger about inappropriate WeChat emojis, and a “comedic” WeChat article written in Chinese called “My White Friend Says: ‘Black People Question Question Question’ Stickers Are Racial Discrimination,” which reinterprets the author’s white friend’s reaction to black stickers as outrage that there weren’t enough white people stickers.

 In China, the “Confused Nick Young” image became known as 黑人问号, “Black person question mark.”
 Of the 65 results for 黑人 in WeChat’s sticker gallery, over 80 percent have stickers called 黑人问号.
 As WeChat user KFM981 describes in a WeChat article, “all one needs is black skin + a slow expression + an off-line lighting engineer, and it’s hard to evade the fate of ‘becoming a sticker.’”

-For example, in a WeChat article not related to race, in which no one involved is Black, there’s the sentence, “Right when the assistant saw the news, he also had a ‘Black person question mark’ expression.”
-In another article, about cell phones, the author writes, “When faced with Chinese-made Gaorui mobile phone’s 3,000 yuan selling price, consumers used to paying 2,499 yuan, 1,999 yuan, or even 999 yuan for a flagship model should all have a ‘Black person question mark’ expression.”
+For example, in a WeChat article unrelated to race, there’s the sentence: “Right when the assistant saw the news, he also had a ‘Black person question mark’ expression.”
+In another article about cell phones, the author writes, “When faced with Chinese-made Gaorui mobile phone’s 3,000 yuan selling price, consumers used to paying 2,499 yuan, 1,999 yuan, or even 999 yuan for a flagship model should all have a ‘Black person question mark’ expression.”

 Sound like positive strides toward color-blindness?
-Actually, Shivers points out that although the applications of this expression have moved beyond a Black context, “Black person question mark,” no matter where or how it is used, will always be connected back to Black people as a kind of cultural geography.
-That is, whichever body performs the “Black person question mark” gesture will be perceived as acting Black regardless of its race, because the confused gesture has been internalized as a Black act.
+Actually, Shivers points out that although the applications of this expression have moved beyond a racial context, “Black person question mark,” no matter where or how it is used, will always be connected back to black people as a kind of cultural geography; the confused gesture has been internalized as a black act.

-Furthermore, Shivers mentions that the idea of a questioning Black person is also rooted in the minstrel tradition.
-Minstrelsy had its own set of Black stock characters from Uncle Tom to Zip Coon to Buck, from Pickaninny to Jezebel to Mammy to Jim Crow.
+Furthermore, Shivers mentions that the idea of a questioning black person is also rooted in the minstrel tradition.
+Minstrelsy had its own set of stock characters from Uncle Tom and Zip Coon to Buck, Pickaninny, Jezebel, Mammy and Jim Crow.
 “Black person question mark” relates to the Tambo and Bones minstrel characters whom audiences appreciated for their simple-mindedness.

-Even some WeChat users who have Black friends or experience with Black communities are unable to separate Black person question marks from Black people.
-Writing about her trip to Ghana with volunteer organization AIESEC, a student from the Communication University of China admits through her chapter’s WeChat account that Black people “usually emerge in my stickers and funny jokes.
-Therefore, after I arrived [in Ghana] I finally realized the old me had a lot of areas of misunderstanding about Black people.”
+Writing about her trip to Ghana with volunteer organization AIESEC, a student from the Communication University of China admits through her chapter’s WeChat account that black people “usually emerge in my stickers and funny jokes.
+Therefore, after I arrived [in Ghana] I finally realized the old me had a lot of areas of misunderstanding.”